adamdburton/stratum/README.md

 stratum
 =======

-Stratum is a php-like class system for lua with inheritance, interfaces, traits and statics.
+Stratum is a php-like class system for lua with inheritance, interfaces, traits and statics, exceptions and try/catch functions.

 ##Features

 * Class inheritance, interfaces and traits.
+* Exceptions and try/catch functions.
 * PHP-style definitions using syntactic sugar.
 * No dependencies.